CanastaWiki/Canasta-Documentation/cli.md

 * More available at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 ## Installation
-* Then, run the following line to install the Canasta CLI:
+Then, run the following line to install the Canasta CLI:

 ```
 curl -fsL https://raw.githubusercontent.com/CanastaWiki/Canasta-CLI/main/install.sh | bash
 ```

 ## All available commands
+This is the output of the Canasta CLI `help` printout:

 ```
 A CLI tool to create, import, start, stop and backup multiple Canasta installations